 Martin is a tiny town located in the state of South Carolina.
 With a population of 7 people and just one neighborhood, Martin is the 297th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Martin is generally considered to be a blue-collar town.
-0.00% of the Martin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Martin, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Martin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Martin is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Martin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Martin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.